-The surveyors on our panel are independent of L&Q and are qualified by the Royal Institution of Chartered Surveyors.
+The surveyors on our panel are independent of L&Q and are qualified by RICS.
 They have a wealth of experience in valuing homes and offer preferred rates to L&Q customers and residents.

-Once you have decided who you wish to use to value your home, you must contact your chosen valuer directly quoting reference ‘LQ-Resales’.
+Once you have decided who you wish to use to value your home, you must contact your chosen surveyor directly quoting reference ‘LQ-Resales’.

-The Surveyor will contact you to arrange to visit your home within 10 working days, collect payment of their fees, and then provide you with a valuation report which sets the price at which you can sell your share.
+The surveyor will contact you to arrange to visit your home, normally within five working days.
+They will collect payment of their fees, and then provide you with a valuation report which sets the price at which you can sell your share.

-You also have the option to instruct a RICS/FRICS registered surveyor of your choice; however they must meet certain criteria, details of which can be found in the ‘Instructing your Independent Surveyor’ [PDF, 37 KB] shown under ‘useful links’ at the bottom of this page.
+You also have the option to instruct a RICS registered surveyor of your choice; however, they must meet certain criteria, details of which can be found in our leaflet for instructing your own independent surveyor [PDF, 34 KB].

-Once you are in receipt of the valuation and are happy to proceed, you will need to contact us.
-We will require from you:
+Once you are in receipt of the valuation report and are happy to proceed, you will need to provide the following documents to us: